JordyValentine/neebs-gaming-minecraft-mods/README.md

 - **SEUS (Sonic Ether’s Unbelievable Shaders)** - [Website](https://sonicether.com/seus/)

-**SEUS PTGI** is a paid mod available through the developer Patreon
+**SEUS PTGI** is a paid mod available through the developers Patreon.

 A free version named **SEUS Renewed** is availabe [here](https://sonicether.com/seus/#Downloads), though it may not work as well, I can't say for sure as I haven't tested it yet.